Search our database of vocational services where students can find opportunities to serve and work while in seminary.

 To check if your assignments have been properly uploaded in Canvas please follow these directions:

 - Log into Canvas as you normally would.

 - Click on Assignments on the navigation menu on the left.

 - You will see a page with a list of assignments for the course.

 - Click on the assignment you want to check.

 - On the right-hand side of the assignment page, you will see a “Submission” notification detailing when you submitted your assignment.

 Upon submission of any assignment, please allow two weeks for the assignment to be graded by the professor or TA before contacting Student Services.

-The grading scale for Global is the same that is present at all RTS Residential Campuses.
+The grading scale for online courses is the same that is present at all RTS Residential Campuses.